web-gears/immich-sync/README.md

 - First, you need to setup Go: https://go.dev/doc/install
 - Then, clone this repo and go into the root folder with `main.go`
+- Run `go install` from the project root and add `IMMICH_API_KEY` and `IMMICH_API_URL` environment variables.
+- Add `IMMICH_TAKEOUT_PATH` with full path to your Google Photos takeout folder or go to that folder to run `immich-sync`.

+#### Without installation
-- In the project root, create `config.json` with the following content:
+- If you don't want to install and add environment variables, then create `config.json` in the project root with the following content:
 ```json
 {
     "apiKey": "YourImmichApiKey",